KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 ## Summary

-Numpy and pandas are both useful packages for working with different types of biological data.
+'NumPy' and 'pandas' are both useful packages for working with different types of biological data.
 Now you should be able to choose which to use and be comfortable attempting to manipulate data with them

 ::: {.callout-tip}
 #### Key Points

-- Pandas is better for data manipulation and analysis where data is in multiple types.
+- 'pandasp is better for data manipulation and analysis where data is in multiple types.
-- Numpy is better for numerical and array operations and is generally quicker.
+- 'NumPy' is better for numerical and array operations and is generally quicker.
-- The documentation is a good tool to use to learn Pandas and Numpy
+- The documentation is a good tool to use to learn 'pandas' and 'NumPy'

 :::